 Figure 7.
 Map of the Lemhi River Basin project area (provided by NCAR)

 IWRB directed staff to determine the feasibility of cloud seeding in the Lemhi River Basin to support settlement objectives.
 This investigation for the feasibility for cloud seeding in the Lemhi River Basin is currently underway.
-No cloud seeding operations are happening in the Lemhi River Basin.
+No cloud seeding operations are currently happening in the Lemhi River Basin.

 Figure 8.
 Map of the proposed instrumentation in the Lehmi River Basin (provided by NCAR)